-Isn't it excited that you are about to finish your first scraping task?
-There is just one more thing you should do (or better do) before officially running your task - test your workflow step by step to make sure things are working just as expected.
-With a test run, you can check if you need to adjust your task settings to get data correctly.
+Isn't it exciting that you are about to finish your first scraping task?
+There is just one more thing you should do (or better do) before running your task - test your workflow step by step to make sure things are working just as expected.
+With a test run, you'll see if you'd need to adjust your task settings to have the data captured accurately.

 Test-run workflow steps